 5. Kalavantin Durg near Panvel, Mumbai, India

 7. El Hotel del Salto in Colombia

-Abandoned (Haunted) Hotel in Colombia, in 1924, the then-luxurious Hotel (Refugio d)el Salto opened on the cliff facing the waterfall to welcome wealthy travelers visiting the Tequendama Falls area.
+- Abandoned (Haunted) Hotel in Colombia, in 1924, the then-luxurious Hotel (Refugio d)el Salto opened on the cliff facing the waterfall to welcome wealthy travellers visiting the Tequendama Falls area.
 The hotel closed down in the early 90s, thought to be linked to contaminated river water.

 8. Trolltunga in Norway